 By: Rick Hernandez

 The child Jesus probably learned to read and write Aramaic at home, then probably went to school at the synagogue, where he heard the teachers read and teach from the Torah.
 I wonder if he liked school and if he was a good and diligent student.
-After school he would go home and I can imagine Mother Mary asking Him to help around the house.
+After school, he would go home, and I can imagine Mother Mary asking Him to help around the house.
 Did he carry water by Mary’s side?
 I can “see” Him doing that… and when Jesus was done helping with the household tasks, He probably asked to go play with His neighborhood friends.
-I can imagine simple fun and games, played all-out with much laughter.
-Simple little things.
+I can imagine simple fun and games played all-out with much laughter, simple little things.

-If we can interpret this image of Jesus in his early life, then we can find the answer to that question.
-Many of the little things that we did as children in our own homes, Jesus also did.
-Christ Jesus, all human and all divine, did all of these simple little things with perfect humility, with perfect faith, and with perfect love.
+If we can interpret this image of Jesus in his early life, we can answer that question.
+Many of the everyday things that we did as children in our own homes, Jesus also did.
+Christ Jesus, all human and all divine, did all of these simple everyday things with perfect humility, perfect faith, and perfect love.
 Why is that?
 It is because He understood that all of what we do, and how we do it, matters.
 The little things we have to do prepare us for the bigger things that are to come.

-If we think about it, we can definitively understand that every big and important task as a collection of many little important tasks.
+If we think about it, we can definitively understand that every big and important task is a collection of many little jobs.
 When we focus on the big things and how there is so much to do, we may be tempted to take shortcuts and skip on the little things, but really, is that wise?
 Aren’t we then veering from the script and missing on an opportunity for a sanctifying offering?
-“The person who is trustworthy in very small matters is also trustworthy in great ones; and the person who is dishonest in very small matters is also dishonest in great ones.”
+“The person who is trustworthy in very small matters is also trustworthy in great ones, and the person who is dishonest in very small matters is also dishonest in great ones.”
 (Luke 16:10).

-When we align our will to the Father’s, the little actions that we take in faith and in love, do prepare us, in hope, for the big ones that may be required from us.
+When we align our will to the Father’s, the little actions that we take in faith and love prepare us, in hope, for the big ones that may be required from us.
 At the end of the day, is our offering that we have acted justly?
 Have we loved as much as we could?
 Have we cared enough?
 Is our offering that we have been faithful in all things, big and small?
-What will we say when we are asked to give account for our time?
-It is in the little things... that we show faith.
+What will we say when we are asked to give an account for our time?
+Remember that it is in the little things... that we show faith.